sagemath/trac_to_gh/Issue 3760.md

 # Issue 3760: sage -t -long ell_finite_field.py fails with an out of memory error on 32-bit intel os x.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3760

 Original creator: was